-Section Relative importance (%) 3 Problem solving, innovation, and creativity 15

-- The common types of situations which can occur within health and social care work - The difference between symptoms and causes of problems - Why individuals may be not willing to discuss problems e.g. client and family members, and techniques for addressing - The value of 'working with' clients and respecting their wishes in resolving problems - The importance of observing clients closely and consistently to identify any concerns they may not be aware of - Techniques for developing creative solutions to improve the quality of life of clients and their happiness e.g. providing support and aids for a client to remain in their own home - Latest trends and developments in health and social care to ensure clients are provided with best possible support
+Section Relative importance (%) 3 Problem solving, innovation, and creativity 15 The individual needs to know and understand: The common types of situations which can occur within health and social care work The difference between symptoms and causes of problems Why individuals may be not willing to discuss problems e.g. client and family members, and techniques for addressing The value of 'working with' clients and respecting their wishes in resolving problems The importance of observing clients closely and consistently to identify any concerns they may not be aware of Techniques for developing creative solutions to improve the quality of life of clients and their happiness e.g. providing support and aids for a client to remain in their own home Latest trends and developments in health and social care to ensure clients are provided with best possible support The individual shall be able to: Value the individual, take a strong interest and gain a deep understanding of their character Gain the confidence of clients to discuss their problem(s) Recognize problems swiftly and follow a self-managed process for resolving Determine the root cause(s) of clients' problem(s) through careful and structured discussion/questioning/observation Pro-actively re-prioritize clients' problem(s) as situations demand

-- Value the individual, take a strong interest and gain a deep understanding of their character - Gain the confidence of clients to discuss their problem(s) - Recognize problems swiftly and follow a self-managed process for resolving - Determine the root cause(s) of clients' problem(s) through careful and structured discussion/questioning/observation - Pro-actively re-prioritize clients' problem(s) as situations demand - Recognize the boundaries of own expertise/authority in dealing with clients' problem(s) and refer to colleagues and professionals as appropriate - Create, develop, and negotiate 'new safe ways of working' to improve the daily life of clients and their happiness, e.g. use of aids to support mobility - Recognize opportunities and pro-actively contribute ideas to improve client care, e.g. through a new way to use the client's environment effectively, through discussions with the client at the right time
+- Recognize the boundaries of own expertise/authority in dealing with clients' problem(s) and refer to colleagues and professionals as appropriate - Create, develop, and negotiate 'new safe ways of working' to improve the daily life of clients and their happiness, e.g. use of aids to support mobility - Recognize opportunities and pro-actively contribute ideas to improve client care, e.g. through a new way to use the client's environment effectively, through discussions with the client at the right time

-Section ction Relative importance (%) 4 Assessing needs and planning client care 10

-- Principles of growth and development across the lifespan - The range of illnesses and the relevant treatments - Health, social care, and rehabilitation of clients holistically across the lifespan in a variety of daily life situations - Ethics and law with respect to rights, discrimination, and abuse - Techniques for working with clients and their families to accurately determine the care needs of the client - The role of nutrition and special diets - Techniques to assess the capabilities of the patient and the family - Financial implications e.g. budgetary constraints
+Section Relative importance (%) 4 Assessing needs and planning client care 10 The individual needs to know and understand: Principles of growth and development across the lifespan The range of illnesses and the relevant treatments Health, social care, and rehabilitation of clients holistically across the lifespan in a variety of daily life situations Ethics and law with respect to rights, discrimination, and abuse Techniques for working with clients and their families to accurately determine the care needs of the client The role of nutrition and special diets Techniques to assess the capabilities of the patient and the family Financial implications e.g. budgetary constraints The individual shall be able to: Carefully assess the clients' environments and situations to accurately determine care needs, recognizing boundaries of role Assess the clients' canabilities and the canabilities of families

-- Carefully assess the clients' environments and situations to accurately determine care needs, recognizing boundaries of role - Assess the clients' capabilities and the capabilities of families - Identify clients' nutritional status and requirements - Plan how client-centred care will be delivered - Secure required resources to facilitate client care plans - Plan how to support client rehabilitation - Obtain consent before the delivery of care
+- Identify clients' nutritional status and requirements - Plan how client-centred care will be delivered - Secure required resources to facilitate client care plans • - Plan how to support client rehabilitation - Obtain consent before the delivery of care